hzwer/Awesome-Optical-Flow/README.md

 # awesome-optical-flow WIP
-This is a list of awesome articles about optical flow.
+This is a list of awesome articles about flow.

-## Supervised
+## Supervised Optical Flow
 #### ECCV20 RAFT: Recurrent All Pairs Field Transforms for Optical Flow

 [Arxiv](https://arxiv.org/pdf/2003.12039.pdf) |